What the ’Eck! Journalism or Medical Advice?

 reward, memory and learning centers [and causes] the release of dopamine, a neurotransmitter that is associated with pleasure…nicotine also influences other areas of the brain that control mood, energy levels and memory as well as cause long-lasting neurological changes.

 The fact is that we know almost nothing about the workings of the brain.
-Wonderful inventions such as PET scans are no doubt very interesting but they are of not the slightest use in helping smokers to quit.
-As for the drugs that Mr Eck seems so keen on – though it’s unclear what his qualifications are to offer an opinion on the matter – how they work (if at all) is largely unknown.
-As with all ‘mind drugs’ they are empirical treatments – based on trial and error.
+Wonderful inventions such as PET scans are no doubt very interesting but they are of not the slightest use in helping smokers quit.
+As for the drugs that Mr Eck seems so keen on—though it’s unclear what his qualifications are to offer an opinion on the matter—how they work (if at all) is largely unknown.
+As with all ‘mind drugs’ they are empirical treatments, that is, they’re based on trial and error.

 Smoking is a very dangerous addiction, yet people can’t give it up easily…What Should one do If He (sic) Wants to Give up Smoking?…Giving up smoking is the most difficult thing.

-Perhaps these views, nonetheless, explain Mr Eck’s ideas about how one should go about quitting:
+Perhaps these views, nonetheless, explain his ideas about how one should go about quitting:

 You must prepare to quit smoking.
 You must distance yourself from friends, situations or places that compel you to smoke…If you want to quit smoking and remain a quitter, you have to stay away from temptation and persistent nicotine cravings.

-Some people have a strong determination to quit smoking via the cold turkey method; this is achieved by sheer will power (sic) alone.
+Some people have a strong determination to quit smoking via the cold turkey method; this is achieved by sheer willpower alone.
 However, most smoker’s (sic) find it difficult to quit in this way and therefore require treatment to help them quit smoking.
 Some men and women may become non-smokers through counseling alone but their numbers can be counted on the fingertips.